eliranwong/toolmate/package/toolmate/docs/Running Multiple Tools in One Go.md

 # Work on Generated Response from Previous Tool

-Basically, using multiple tools in a single prompt enables each tool to work as single step in the whole generation process.
+Basically, using multiple tools in a single prompt is like a workflow that enables users requests to be processed by a chain of tools in order.
 Generated response in each step is further processed by the next tool.
 In the following example, the second step will generate a summary on the generated content resulted from the first step.

 ```
 @chat What is machine learning?